 The “wants” category includes all the expenses you make to enhance your quality of life.
 Example categories include:

 This category will vary the most as “wants” are very particular to the individual.
 Add what’s most important to you here when you personalize your spreadsheet.

 20% – Savings / Debt

-This category is entirely devoted to increasing the size of your bank account.
+This category is entirely devoted to increasing the size of your bank accounts.
 The smallest of the three categories, this one includes the following: